farlee2121/DevEssentialsBlog/_drafts/Language Limited Though/real-talk.md

 as my opener states, each post needs to be centered around FP ideas and why the FP ideas bring clarity Should probably split nullable in some way.
 Either give it it's own solution section or make another post

+// split off another post for multiple valid input types (string/ConnectionString)
+ - actually fairly easy in c#, but creates expanding interfaces.
+Multiple such arguments cause a signature explosion.
+Can handle via objects, but a requires some mind wrapping (do you cast? )
+ - also have to reprensent the multiple possible types through several layers (possibly)

 // absense of value not a first class notion
 // I feel like each of these posts should focus on some concept that functional languages embody and OO doesn't